exercism/v3/languages/common-lisp/reference/exercise-concepts/rna-transcription.md

 - Enumeration: Common Lisp's `loop` macro makes it possible to loop through the chars in a string with `across`

+## Approach: Recursion
+- Recursion: Questionably efficient (tail calls aren't in the standard), but always an option

 ## Approach: Higher Order Functions
 - Higher Order Function / Enumeration: The use of `(map 'string ...)` allows you to convert whole strings a character at a time